versioneye/maven-indexer/README.md

 As primary database we are using MongoDB.
 To make this project work you need to configure the MongoDB connection in `src/main/resources/mongo.properties`.
-If you run MongoDB as a single intance, only fill out the first 3 lines.
+If you run MongoDB as a single instance, only fill out the first 3 lines.

 ## RabbitMQ Config